k0f1/configuring-linux-web-server/README.md

 ## Networking
 Attach your instance to a static IP address,
 Create A records with example.com inside your amazon lighsail instance.
-Also create subdomains starting with `www` and at least a TXT subdomain records.,
+Also create subdomains starting with `www` subdomain record.,

-Go to your DNS host provider and map your domain to the Nameservers provided in the lightsail instance To map your IP Address to the domain name, you need a TXT subdomain record.,
+Go to your DNS host provider and map your domain to the Nameservers provided in the lightsail instance Also map your domain name, to the A recors you created inside lighsail.,

-This mapping to show you are the owner of the domain name.
+These mappings to show you are the owner of the domain name.
-For example, in the Lightsail DNS zone, you want to respond with 23223a30-7f1d-4 when the @.example.com hostname is queried.
-Your TXT record would have a host value of `@` and the TXT value would be 23223a30-7f1d-4.

 ## Contributing